Dr. Scott Reis has either authored or reviewed and approved this content. Page Updated:

 Am I A Candidate?

-The best candidates for body contouring are nonsmokers who do not use nicotine products, and whose weight has stabilized optimally for a full year.1 If you have a medical condition such as high blood pressure, diabetes, or anemia, it must be controlled before you can safely undergo surgery.
-Dr. Reis will review your complete medical history during your initial consultation.
+The best candidates for body contouring are nonsmokers whose weight has stabilized Trusted Source Body Contouring American Society of Plastic Surgeons Go to Source for a full year .
+If you have a medical condition such as high blood pressure, diabetes, sleep apnea, or anemia, those must be controlled before you can safely undergo surgery.
+Dr. Reis will review your complete medical history in detail during your initial consultation.

 Preparing for Body Contouring Surgery

-During your consultation with Dr. Reis, he will review your medical history and desired cosmetic goals.
-We recommend that you stop taking any herbal supplements or blood-thinning tablets at least two weeks before your procedure.
-Once both of you have determined the right procedure(s) and developed a surgical plan, surgery will be scheduled.2 We encourage you to ask as many questions as possible leading up to your surgery and want to make sure all of our patients feel as comfortable and confident as possible.
+During your consultation, Dr. Reis will review pre-surgical guidelines with you.
+We typically recommend that you stop taking all herbal supplements, fish oil, and any other non-prescription medications at least two weeks before your procedure.
+Additionally, Dr. Reis will prescribe an easy pre-operative skincare regimen to prepare and optimize the tissues to minimize bruising and swelling, speed healing and recovery, and minimize any visible scarring.
+This regimen will also be continued after surgery.
+Once both of you have determined the ideal procedure(s) and developed a surgical plan, Trusted Source Body Contouring American Society of Plastic Surgeons Go to Source surgery will be scheduled .
+We encourage you to ask as many questions as possible leading up to your surgery as we want to ensure all of our patients feel as comfortable and confident as possible.

 Recovery and Results After Body Contouring

 After surgery, you will be required to wear a compression garment to aid healing.
-When a body contouring procedure is combined with liposuction, the garment is worn for 6-8 weeks.
-If liposuction was not performed, the garment is usually worn for two weeks, depending on your specific recovery.
+When a body contouring procedure is combined with liposuction, the garment is worn for 6-8 weeks, along with a memory foam insert for the first 4-6 weeks.
+If liposuction was not performed, the garment is usually worn for 3-4 weeks, depending on your specific procedure and recovery progress.
 Dr. Reis always uses dissolving sutures, so there is no need to have any removed.
 A small drainage tube may also be inserted to reduce fluid buildup.
 This will typically stay in place for 1-2 weeks, depending on the amount of daily fluid output and Dr. Reis’ evaluation.

 Immediately following surgery, bruising and swelling will be present, which can cause some mild discomfort and pain.
-Pain can be managed with a combination of oral medications, prescribed by Dr. Reis, while the swelling and inflammation subside.
+Pain can be managed with a combination of oral medications prescribed by Dr. Reis while the swelling and inflammation subside over time as well as from the compression garment, topical skincare and incision regimen, and MLD massages.
 Most patients stop taking the pain medications within the first week after surgery and move on to taking only Tylenol and Motrin.
-Most bruising should subside within a few weeks, but the swelling can take up to 3 months to resolve.
+Most bruising should subside within a few weeks, but the swelling can take up to 3 months to fully subside.

 Preventing & Treating Scars After Body Contouring Procedures